ZacharyGeurts/universal_equation/README.md

 I think this proves the number 1 is real and 0 is not real.
 The universal_equation is two files.
 One in src and one in include.
 The rest is AMOURANTH RTX.
 A ground up RTX engine for developers.
-Sorry NVidia 3000 series, too slow.
+Sorry NVidia 3050 series, too slow.
+RTX 3060 Ti and higher, RX 6800 and up.

 **Platform**: Currently Linux-only  with SDL3 implementations for Windows, Mac and iOS, and even Android.
 I expect RTX to stay, so I expect other platforms to eventually adopt with chips.